-The Annual Meeting of Stockholders of AMC Networks Inc. (the "Company") will be held on Thursday, June 11, 2020, at 10:00 a.m.
+The Annual Meeting of Stockholders of AMC Networks Inc. (the "Company") will be held on Wednesday, June 16, 2021, at 10:00 a.m.
 Eastern Daylight Time.
-You can attend the annual meeting via the internet, vote your shares electronically and submit your questions during the annual meeting, by visiting www.virtualshareholdermeeting.com/AMCX2020 (there is no physical location for the annual meeting).
+You can attend the annual meeting via the internet, vote your shares electronically and submit your questions during the annual meeting, by visiting www.virtualshareholdermeeting.com/AMCX2021 (there is no physical location for the annual meeting).
+For further information on how to participate in the meeting, please see General Information, "How do I attend, vote at and ask questions during the annual meeting?"
 You will need to have your 16-Digit Control Number included on your Notice of Internet Availability of Proxy Materials or your proxy card (if you received a printed copy of the proxy materials) to join the annual meeting.
 The annual meeting will be held to consider and vote upon the following proposals:

 - 1. Election of Directors. - 2.
 Ratification of appointment of independent registered public accounting firm. - 3.
 An advisory vote on Named Executive Officer compensation. - 4.
-Approval of the Company's Amended and Restated 2016 Employee Stock Plan. - 5.
-Approval of the Company's Amended and Restated 2011 Stock Plan for Non-Employee Directors. - 6.
-Vote on a stockholder proposal as described in the attached proxy statement, if properly presented at the annual meeting. - 7.
+Vote on a stockholder proposal regarding voting standards for director elections, if properly presented at the annual meeting. - 5.
+Vote on a stockholder proposal regarding a policy on our dual class structure, if properly presented at the annual meeting. - 6.
 Conduct such other business properly brought before the meeting.

-Only stockholders of record on April 13, 2020 may vote at the meeting.
+Only stockholders of record on April 19, 2021 may vote at the meeting.